lns/memoire/README.md

 See `example/`

 ## Build
+The module is based on [pybind11](https://github.com/pybind/pybind11).
+We recommend to clone the latest version of pybind11 from github, and set the `PYBIND11_ROOT` properly in [Makefile](build/Makefile).
 We support different version of python.
 To use this module, firstly choose your python version in [Makefile](build/Makefile)
 ```make
 PYINC=$(PY27INC)